Arclite/Finder/README.md

 3. Tap the "Log In" button.
 3. Dismiss any two-factor authentication prompts that appear.
 4. If logging in was unsuccessful, the app will return to the login form.
-5. If logging in was successful, the app will crash.
-Yes, that's a success.
-Hush.
+5. If logging in was successful, the app will begin updating the device list.

-At this point, you can now use Siri from either the device or HomePod to trigger Find my iPhone.
-The following command works best:
+Once the device list finishes updating, you can now use Siri from either the device or HomePod to trigger Find my iPhone.
+The following command is simplest:

 > Hey Siri, send a message using Finder.

-This will trigger a "play sound" alert on the device that is set up to handle Personal Requests from HomePod, or the active device from any other iOS device.
+This will trigger a "play sound" alert on the device that is set up to handle Personal Requests from HomePod, or the active device from any other iOS device (though this has dubious utility).

-The following command is also available, but currently doesn't work very well:
+The following command is also available:

 > Hey Siri, send a message to `<device name>` using Finder.

 This allows you to send an alert to any device associated with your iCloud account.
-However, the detection of device names isn't very robust, and so getting the correct device (or any device) is tricky.

 ## License